Avnsx/fansly-downloader/README.md

 Q: "I'm encountering an actual bug, that is actually pointing to a coding mistake."
 A: Open an Issue, I'll look at it asap

+Q: "I used the automatic way and my browser now displays insecure on fansly.com!"
+A: That's a rare bug, just press on the lock icon in the left side of your url bar, while being on fansly.com > click on cookies > remove & refresh the site and you're good

 ## Funding
 Dependent on how many people show me that they're liking the code by giving ⭐'s on this repo, I'll expand functionality & push more quality of life updates.